 Holy God; Fallen Man

 Who is really in charge?
-Are we free to do whatever we want?
+Is a person free to do whatever they want?
 Is God really guiding everything to happen the way He wants?
-How are we to understand the sovereignty of God and the responsibility of man?
-Dr. Martyn Lloyd-Jones sheds some much needed light on this difficult subject as he preaches from Romans 9:19–24.
-The Apostle Paul warns creation not to fight against the One who has both the authority and ability to exercise His power.
+How can one understand the sovereignty of God and the responsibility of humanity?
+Dr. Martyn Lloyd-Jones sheds some much needed light on this difficult subject as he preaches this sermon on Romans 9:19–24 titled “Holy God, Fallen Man.”
+The apostle Paul warns creation not to fight against the one who has both the authority and ability to exercise His power.
 In the same way that a potter has the right over the clay, God has the right to do what He desires.
 He alone decides what to make from the same raw materials, each person for a different purpose.
 Just as He chose to make both Jacob and Esau, He also chose to love Jacob and hate Esau.
-However, as the Doctor explains, God never created anything evil nor forces anyone to sin as he quotes from James 1.
-But because of Adam’s choice to sin, our nature is fallen and sin is our instinct.
+However, as Dr. Lloyd-Jones explains, God never created anything evil nor forces anyone to sin, as he quotes from James 1.
+But because of Adam’s choice to sin, human nature is fallen and sin is an instinct.
 So who then is responsible for salvation?
-The world offers hopeless, fatalistic answers that are contingent on our heritage, our context, and how we were treated in our childhood.
-While God is responsible for salvation, we remain responsible for our damnation.
-God offers hope since He sets His claim on us, and gives us His mercy in salvation through the sacrifice of Jesus Christ as our sin payment.
+The world offers hopeless, fatalistic answers that are contingent on heritage, context, and childhood experiences.
+While God is responsible for salvation, people remain responsible for their damnation.
+God offers hope since He sets His claim on His people and gives them His mercy in salvation through the sacrifice of Jesus Christ as the sin payment.